teach-afp/www/input/lecture8.md

   - The order in which monad transformers are applied matters

-  - It is not semantically the same to first apply the state and then the error monad transformer than in the other way around
+  - It is not semantically the same to first apply the state and then the error monad transformer, than the other way around

 * We show implementations for state, error, and reader monad transformers